 The First National Bank Of Flint

-The First National Bank Of Flint in Michigan printed $1,004,530 dollars worth of national currency.
-Over $1,000,000 face value is a lot of money.
-However, some types and denominations of currency from this bank could still be rare.
-This national bank opened in 1917 and stopped printing money in 1934, which equals a 18 year printing period.
-That is actually quite brief in terms of bank existence.
-During its life, The First National Bank Of Flint issued 4 different types and denominations of national currency.
+The First National Bank Of Flint in Michigan printed $552,600 dollars worth of national currency.
+That is a high amount, but condition and serial numbers can make otherwise common currency from this bank quite valuable.
+This national bank opened in 1865 and stopped printing money in 1885, which equals a 21 year printing period.
+That is a fairly normal lifespan for a national bank.
+During its life, The First National Bank Of Flint issued 7 different types and denominations of national currency.
 We have examples of the types listed below.
 Your bank note should look similar.
 Just the bank name will be different.
 For the record, The First National Bank Of Flint was located in Genesee County.
-It was assigned charter number 10997.
+It was assigned charter number 1588.

 We buy all national currency.
 Please call or email us for a quote.
 Sales@AntiqueMoney.com